daadaamed/5bloc-blockchain-dapp/propertyTokenSolana/propertytoken/README.md

 ### Verify Property Metadata:

-- **Action:** A user or system component can check the verification of a property's metadata.
+- **Action:** A system component that checks the verification of a property's metadata.
 - **Business Rule:** The smart contract verifies that the IPFS hash provided in the metadata corresponds to the expected property type (residential, commercial, or luxurious) based on predefined hashes.
 - **Example:** When User1 submits metadata for verification, the system checks the IPFS hash against known values and logs a verification message, ensuring data integrity.

 ### Enforcing Time-Based Restrictions:

-- A user Cannot posses more than **4 propriétés**.
+- A user Cannot posses more than 4 properties.
 - Stop transfert if receiver is in cooldown.
 - After each mint or transfer, a cooldown is applied
 - The ipfs hash determine the type of the property as a valid certificate(not fully implemented).

-# Rapport Technique : Conception et Implémentation des Contrats Solidity et des Scripts de Test\*\*
+# Rapport Technique : Conception et Implémentation des Contrats Solidity et des Scripts de Test

 ## Description

-This project aims to design a decentralized application (DApp) that satisfies the business rules of a virtual real estate marketplace using blockchain technology.
-This document details the design, implementation, and testing of the smart contracts developed.
+This project aims to design a decentralized application (DApp) that satisfies the business rules of a virtual real estate marketplace using blockchain technolog (as described above).
+This document details the design, implementation, and testing of the smart contracts developed with screenshots at the end.

 ## Technologies Used